xpack/web-jekyll/pages/core/xsvd/files/xsvd-json.md

 #### v0.1.0 (2016-12-14)

-Initial version, a direct correspondence to the ARM SVD format.
-Firstly implemented by the xcdl program used by GNU ARM Eclipse QEMU.
+Initial version, a direct correspondence to the Arm SVD format.
+Firstly implemented by the xcdl program used by GNU Arm Eclipse QEMU.

 ## TODO